Rethinking Nonstationarity in Time Series: A Deterministic Trend Perspective: The Model and Estimators

-We impose a continuity constraint on the trend to ensure smooth transitions between adjacent regimes.
-This restriction enhances interpretability by eliminating abrupt shifts, enabling clearer analysis of trend evolution across different regimes.
-Additionally, the continuity constraint reduces the number of trend parameters by expressing each subsequent regime's intercept (excluding the first regime) in terms of the breakpoints and slopes of the current and preceding regimes.
-Specifically, for \( i = 1, 2, \ldots, m\):
+We impose a continuity constraint on the trend component in \eqref{eq:trend} to ensure smooth transitions between adjacent regimes.
+This improves interpretability by removing abrupt level shifts and allowing a clearer assessment of trend evolution across regimes.
+The constraint also reduces the number of parameters by expressing each regime’s intercept (except for the first) in terms of the initial intercept, the break locations, and the slopes of the current and preceding regimes.
+Specifically, for \( i = 1, 2, \ldots, m\),